 From choices, good franchisors will make careful considerations on how those systems are piloted and improved and franchisees are involved in gauging potential changes – so that they buy-in to any resultant changes.

 The poor cases are where franchisors and their systems date back to the ark, working unnecessarily on paper or with cumbersome Excel sheets.
-Instead they could be using one or more of a myriad of specialist tools / Apps, enhancing productivity, sales and profits – oh, and enhancing the customer experience along the way!
+Instead they could be using one or more of a myriad of specialist tools / Apps, thereby enhancing productivity, sales and profits – oh, and enhancing the customer experience!

-But overly ambitious or naive franchisors also need to be mindful of poor technology selection / development, implementation and/or change management – like new systems presented to franchisees as a fait accompli.
-When technology doesn’t do what is promised or really should franchisees can understandably become very upset.
-And, as a recent franchisor found when new technology infuriated some end-user customers to such an extent that they left, franchisees sometimes go thermonuclear.
+But overly ambitious franchisors also need to be mindful of poor technology selection / development, implementation and/or change management – like new systems presented to franchisees as a fait accompli.
+When technology doesn’t do what is promised or really should, franchisees can understandably become very upset.
+Recently a franchisor found new technology infuriated some end-user customers to such an extent that they left.
 In other cases, we’ve seen franchisee staff become so upset they have resigned.

-A Technology Plan and planning process plays a vital role in developing a sustainable franchise system – assisting great technology decisions, technology roadmaps, and change management plans – all of which needs to consider franchisee engagement and collaboration.
+A franchise technology plan and planning process plays a vital role in developing a sustainable franchise system – assisting great technology decisions, technology roadmaps, and change management plans – all of which needs to consider franchisee engagement and collaboration.